GRdevelops/Open-Ended-Project/README.md

 - `index.html`: The main HTML file that contains the structure of the web page.
 - `resources/`: Contains CSS and JavaScript code, along with images and fonts.

-3. Open `index.html` in your browser to view the project.

 ## Contact
 For any inquiries or suggestions regarding this project, feel free to reach out:
 - **Name**: Giovanni Ruggieri